Causal Mediation in Natural Experiments

 A conventional approach to estimating CM effects involves a two-stage approach to estimating the ADE and the AIE: the first-stage ($Z_i$ on $D_i$), and the second-stage ($Z_i, D_i$ on $Y_i$).
-A CF approach is a simple and intuitive addition to this approach: including the CF terms $\lambda_0, \lambda_1$ in the second-stage regression to address selection-into-mediator.
+An MTE approach is a simple and intuitive addition to this approach: including the CF terms $\lambda_0, \lambda_1$ in the second-stage regression to address selection-into-mediator.

 This section presents two practical estimation strategies.
 First, I demonstrate how to estimate CM effects with an assumed distribution of error terms, focusing on the Heckman selection model as the leading case.
 Second, I consider a more flexible semi-parametric approach that avoids distributional assumptions --- at the cost of semi-parametrically estimating the corresponding CFs.
 While both methods effectively address the selection bias issues detailed in previous sections, they differ in their implementation complexity, efficiency, and underlying assumptions.